nicolashainaux/mathmaker/docs/include/guided_tour.rst

 There are many conventions in the human way to write maths and many exceptions.

-These are the reasons why the core is quite complex: re-create these writing rules and habits on a computer and let the result be readable by pupils is not an easy thing.
+These are the reasons why the old core is quite complex: re-create these writing rules and habits on a computer and let the result be readable by pupils is not an easy thing.

 Workflow